 The new helicopters for the AAC are expected to be delivered beginning in 2020, following the completion of an order for 22 AH-64E Apache attack helicopters and 15 CH-47F Chinook heavy-lift helicopters for the Indian Air Force placed in 2015.
-The 2015 contract contained a clause for a follow-on order of 11 extra Apaches and seven Chinooks at a fixed price that agreed upon in 2013 following over then American price validity extensions.
-As I explained earlier this year the purchase has caused considerable friction between the Indian Army and Air Force:
+The 2015 contract contained a clause for a follow-on order of 11 extra Apaches and seven Chinooks at a fixed price that was agreed upon in 2013 and following repeated American price validity extensions.
+As I explained earlier this year, the purchase has caused considerable friction between the Indian Army and Air Force:

 Furthermore, I reported:

 [T]he prolonged negotiations over the initial batch of 22 Apache helicopters are partially to blame for the inter-service rivalry.
 In 2012, then Indian National Security Advisor Shankar Menon decided that any new attack helicopters procured would go the Army.
 The Air Force, however, countered that it had already begun the acquisition process in 2012.
 Following extensive field trials, the Indian Air Force selected the Apache gunship and the Chinook helicopter in 2009.